Maximal Subgroups of Compact Lie Groups: Primitive subalgebras of classical Lie algebras

 which implies that if $\pi_1$ and $\pi_2$ are faithful and traceless, then so is $\pi$.
 For later use, we also note the following formulas, valid for any $\, B \in \mathrm{End}(V_1 \otimes V_2) \,$ (they are obvious when $B$ is tensor decomposable, $B = B_1 \otimes B_2$, and hence hold in general since both sides of each equation are linear in~$B$):

-\end{rmk} \begin{rmk}~ Another useful tool that plays an important role in the proof of Lemma~ \ref{lem:CNTP} are the injections and projections that relate the tensor product space $\, V = V_1 \otimes V_2 \,$ to its factors $V_1$ and~$V_2$.
-Namely, fixed vectors $v_2$ in~$V_2$ and $v_1$ in~$V_1$ induces inclusions
+\end{remark} \begin{remark} Another useful tool that plays an important role in the proof of Lemma~ \ref{lem:CNTP} are the injections and projections that relate the tensor product space $\, V = V_1 \otimes V_2 \,$ to its factors $V_1$ and~$V_2$.
+Namely, fixed vectors $v_2$ in~$V_2$ and $v_1$ in~$V_1$ induce inclusions

 whereas fixed linear forms $\, v_2^* \in V_2^* \,$ on~$V_2^{}$ and $\, v_1^* \in V_1^* \,$ on~$V_1^{}$ induce projections

 which are equivariant under the respective actions of~$\mathfrak{g}_1$ on~$V_1$ and~$V$ and of~$\mathfrak{g}_2$ on~$V_2$ and~$V$.
 This implies \footnote{Note that the space $\, V = V_1 \otimes V_2 \,$ is irreducible under $\, \mathfrak{g} = \mathfrak{g}_1 \!\times \mathfrak{g}_2 \,$ but of course not under $\mathfrak{g}_1$ or~ $\mathfrak{g}_2$; rather, it is the direct sum of $\dim V_2$ copies of irreducible representations of~$\mathfrak{g}_1$, all equivalent to $\pi_1$, and also the direct sum of $\dim V_1$ copies of irreducible representations of~$\mathfrak{g}_2$, all equivalent to $\pi_2$, each of the corresponding decompositions into irreducible subspaces being highly non-unique.} that the $\mathfrak{g}_1$-irreducible subspaces of~$V$ are precisely the subspaces of the form $\, \mathrm{im} \; \mathrm{i}_{v_2} = V_1 \otimes v_2 \,$ with $\, v_2 \in V_2 \setminus \{0\}$, where